-Even if your little one is the shover or thrower of sand, give her lots of opportunities to interact with other kids.
-If your child is not at the same stage of sharing as her friends, talk to the other moms and explain you are working on it rather than being embarrassed by your child’s behavior and not going along to the play dates.
-All that togetherness — combined with a toddler’s poor impulse control and limited social skills — will inevitably lead to squabbling, hitting, and pushing.
-I know these are just the behaviors you’re trying to avoid but learning to share and refrain from pushing requires practice.
+2. If a child tends to be the one who shoves or throws sand, provide them with plenty of opportunities to interact with other kids.
+Even if your child is not at the same stage of sharing as their friends, it’s important to talk to the other moms and explain that you are working on it, rather than feeling embarrassed and avoiding playdates.
+It’s inevitable that spending time together, combined with a toddler’s limited social skills and impulse control, will sometimes lead to disagreements, hitting, or pushing.
+While these behaviors are exactly what you’re trying to avoid, learning to share and refrain from pushing requires practice.

 3. To minimize conflicts, ensure there are enough toys for everyone to enjoy.
 Avoid making your child share their most special toys.
 When hosting playdates, put those toys away, and when visiting someone else, leave them at home.
-Show young children how to play games that encourage teamwork rather than just leaving them to play by themselves for all of the play date.
-Games such as rolling the ball to each other or everyone having a crayon and drawing together on a huge sheet of paper work well.
-There will be lots of books at your local library that can give you ideas for similar activities.
+Show young children how to play games that encourage teamwork instead of leaving them to play alone for the entire duration of the playdate.
+Games such as rolling a ball to each other or drawing together on a large sheet of paper can work well.
+You can find many books at your local library that provide ideas for similar activities.

-Despite all this preparation it is inevitable that disagreements will break out.
-Stay close to quickly intervene and your best bet to quickly dispel disagreements is distraction.
-Separate the combatants and redirect them to a new toy, show them something much more interesting or maybe it’s time for a snack.
+Despite all the preparation, disagreements will inevitably occur.
+Stay close to quickly intervene, and the best way to resolve conflicts swiftly is through distraction.
+Separate the children involved and redirect their attention to a new toy, show them something more interesting, or suggest it’s time for a snack.

 Rest assured, there will come a day when you can sit back, chat with your friends, and watch your children play nicely… at least for a while!